 Reference citations for your Works Cited page are much more thorough than their in-text counterparts.
 There are many different types of resources (in print and online) and each calls for a little bit different formatting.
 There are endless tutorials and examples online, but below we’ve linked to a few of the best to help you understand!

-APA Style Reference Page (VIDEO)
+APA Style 7th Edition: Reference Lists (VIDEO)

 These related links detail how to cite: